tajroshith/Creating-EC2-VPC-via-Terraform/README.md

 terraform validate
 ```

-Lets plan the architecture
+Plan the architecture
 ```sh
 terraform plan
 ```
-Lets apply the above architecture to the AWS
+Applying the above architecture to our AWS
 ```sh
 terraform apply
 ```